visualizedata/data-structures/README.md

 Discussion: Scalability.
 Serverless computing.
 When do you need a database(s)?
 When do you not?
 Lab.

-Klepmann reading led by: TBD
+Klepmann reading led by: Amanda, Antonie, J, Nour, and Xingyang

 #### Read: